-Root canal therapy in Whittier, California, is a procedure used to treat infection or irreversible inflammation within the dental pulp.
-The pulp contains nerves and blood vessels that support tooth development.
-When bacteria enter this space due to deep decay, cracks, trauma or repeated dental procedures, infection can occur.
-Root canal therapy removes the diseased tissue, disinfects the canal system and seals the space to prevent reinfection.
+Root canal therapy is a dental procedure used to treat infection or irreversible inflammation within the dental pulp.
+The pulp is the soft tissue inside the tooth that contains nerves, blood vessels and connective tissue.
+When bacteria enter this space due to deep decay, cracks, trauma or repeated dental procedures, the tooth can become painful or infected.

 • Persistent or severe tooth pain